Small towns and big cities in the Buckeye State spotlight filming locations seen in memorable motion pictures shot in Ohio

-Often listed as one of the best movies of all time, The Shawshank Redemption was filmed largely in Ohio, though the story, based on a Stephen King novella, takes place in Maine.
-Destination Mansfield – Richland County in 2008 created The Shawshank Trail, a self-guided driving tour that visits 15 filming sites.
+Often listed as one of the best movies of all time, The Shawshank Redemption was largely shot in Ohio, though the story, based on a Stephen King novella, takes place in Maine.
+Destination Mansfield – Richland County in 2008 created The Shawshank Trail, a self-guided driving tour that visits 15 filming locations.

-The imposing, castle-like Ohio State Reformatory in Mansfield, completed in 1896 and closed the last day of 1990, is Shawshank State Prison in the 1994 movie that features Tim Robbins (Andy Dufresne) and Morgan Freeman (Ellis “Red” Redding) as prisoners who form a bond and plan an escape.
+The imposing, castle-like Ohio State Reformatory in Mansfield, completed in 1896 and closed the last day of 1990, is Shawshank State Prison in the 1994 movie.
+The film features Tim Robbins (Andy Dufresne) and Morgan Freeman (Ellis “Red” Redding) as prisoners who form a bond and plan an escape.
 Tours of the old prison showcase Andy’s escape tunnel, his cell, the parole board room, warden’s office and solitary confinement “hole.”
 The Shawshank Museum displays props, set pieces and costumes from the Oscar-nominated film.

 On Main Street in downtown Mansfield, a window in Mansfield Antiques Gallery was the pawn shop window where Red spotted the compass that would lead him to the iconic oak tree.
 The exterior of the Bissman Building on Main stood in as both the Portland Daily Bugle and Brewer Hotel (living quarters for James Whitmore’s character, Brooks, after his release from prison).

-In Upper Sandusky, 45 minutes west of Mansfield, the Shawshank Woodshop, a functional woodworking shop open to visitors by appointment, is where the movie’s inmates worked and has the original equipment they used.
+In Upper Sandusky, 45 minutes west of Mansfield, the Shawshank Woodshop is a functional woodworking shop open to visitors by appointment.
+Another filming location, this is where the movie’s inmates worked and has the original equipment they used.
 Also in Upper Sandusky, you can enter the courtroom of the Wyandot County Courthouse, the scene of Andy’s conviction early in the movie.

 Pugh Cabin, on the grounds of Malabar Farm State Park in Lucas, is where Andy saw his wife cheating on him; it appears in opening scenes.
 The farm, once the home of Pulitzer Prize-winning author and conservationist Louis Bromfield, was the location of the 1945 wedding of movie stars Humphrey Bogart and Lauren Bacall.
 Visitors can tour the French Provincial-style mansion, walk through the petting barn and gardens, and pick up some Malabar maple syrup.
 In Ashland, visitors can pose by the vault of the movie’s Maine National Bank in a former bank building that now is home of the Crosby Advisory Group.

-Besides following the Shawshank Trail, groups in Mansfield can visit BibleWalk, which features more than 100 life-sized dioramas and the state’s only Christian dinner theater; Kingwood Center Gardens, with landscaped gardens, greenhouses and woodland trails; and the Ohio Bird Sanctuary, a haven for injured and orphaned raptors and other native birds.
+Besides following the Shawshank Trail, groups in Mansfield can visit BibleWalk, which features more than 100 life-sized dioramas and the state’s only Christian dinner theater.
+Also see Kingwood Center Gardens, with landscaped gardens, greenhouses and woodland trails.
+In addition, the Ohio Bird Sanctuary is a haven for injured and orphaned raptors and other native birds.

 Harper Valley P.T.A.